sigsum/sigsum/doc/design.md

 the time of logging, you may use a cosigned tree head instead
 	[\[TS\]](https://git.sigsum.org/sigsum/commit/?id=fef460586e847e378a197381ef1ae3a64e6ea38b).

-A log operator that shuts down a completed shard will not effect verifiers.
+A log operator that shuts down a completed shard will not affect verifiers.
 In other words, a signer can continue to distribute proofs that were once collected.
 This is important because a checksum does not necessarily expire.